The Best Time To See The Great Migration In Tanzania

 The Science Behind The Great Migration

-This 500-mile trek is the largest mammal migration on earth, but what causes the great herd to stay on the move, year in and year out?
+This arduous trek is the largest mammal migration on earth, but what causes the great herd to stay on the move, year in and year out?
 The answer is simple – food.
 The timing of the Great Migration aligns with the greening of the short-grass plains during Tanzania’s wet season.
-The animals flock to this area because it is safer – predators can easily be spotted in the short grasses, making it an ideal place for calving.
+The animals flock to this area during the calving season.
 But once the grasses dry up, the wildebeest herd moves on in search of greener pastures.
 This cyclical odyssey takes the herd from the south to the west and finally to the north of the Serengeti, before heading back to the park’s southern plains again.

 The Great Migration’s Four Seasons

-- February – March: Calving season continues.
+• February – March: Calving season continues.
 Approximately 500,000 calves are born during a two-to-three-week window during late February.
 Predators flock to this area during this time, too – in hopes of preying on the vulnerable newborns.
-As the month of March goes on, the plain grasses begin to dry out and the great herd prepares to move North in search of fresh grazing lands.
+As the end of March approaches, the plain grasses begin to dry out and the great herd prepares to move North in search of fresh grazing lands.

 Tanzania’s Serengeti is full of surprises, no matter what time of year you visit.
 The vast plains are teeming with life, making Serengeti safari packages a great first-time option for novice safari-goers.
 Plus, if you time your safari just right, you will experience the thrill of the Great Migration and the pounding of thousands of hooves as the wildebeest race across the landscape in search of new grazing areas for their young.